 Digital nomads in Cuba also tend to have very specific jobs, which don’t require a lightning-fast internet connection 24/7, as Cuban internet is slower than you’re probably used to.

-Digital nomads in Cuba tend to be from Canada, Latin America, or European countries rather than the United States due to banking challenges citizens from the United States face here.
+- Digital nomads in Cuba tend to be from Canada, Latin America, or European countries rather than the United States due to the banking challenges citizens from the United States face here.

 Off the Beaten Path